Kitware/vtk-js/Sources/Rendering/OpenGL/VertexArrayObject/api.md

 ### setForceEmulation(val);

-Force this VAO to emulate a vertex aray object even if the system supports VAOs.
+Force this VAO to emulate a vertex array object even if the system supports VAOs.
 This can be useful in cases where the vertex array object does not handle all extensions.